ch007m/my-volumio-dev/README.md

 ```
 **Remark**: Change the name of the playlist

-- Edit the cron config file`/edit/crontab` and add this line.
+- Edit the cron config file`/edit/crontab` and add this line which is used at boot time.
 ```bash
 @reboot volumio /home/volumio/start-playlist.sh >> /var/log/cron.log
 ```